JGAntunes/cnv-renderfarm/report.md

 In the case of the average being bellow 0.3 (30%) CPU utilization the instance with the least amount of CPUBalance is flagged for removal, preventing new requests from being scheduled and terminating it when the current ones are over.
+One flaw of the scheduler resides in the fact that it was built to add and remove one instance at a time.
+Because of this it won't be able to react quicly enough in big systems.

 **Data-Structures**
 In order to keep track of the state of the machines four pools were created.